Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 Three buses displaying bus route 80M at the Sui Wo Court bus terminus

-At 17:30, over 100 bus enthusiasts and other people were waiting for the final service to Sui Wo Court.
-In total, five buses were deployed for the final service, one that departed at 18:50 and another four from 19:20 onwards.
-At Sui Wo Court, the final three departures stopped parallel to each other at the bus pit, and many bus enthusiasts circled again around the buses to capture the final moments of the bus route.
+At 17:30, more than 100 bus enthusiasts and other onlookers gathered to witness the final service to Sui Wo Court.
+A total of five buses were deployed: one departed at 18:50, followed by four more starting at 19:20.
+At Sui Wo Court, the last three buses parked side by side at the bus pit, where many enthusiasts circled around once more to capture the final moments of the route.

 Readers' Corner: My Dream of a Double-Decker on a "Big Mountain"